taskflow/taskflow/doc/cookbook/reduce.md

 Debrief:
 + Line 5 creates a taskflow object with four worker threads
 + Line 7 creates a vector of 1024 uninitialized integers
-+ Line 8 creates an integer value initialized to the maximum value of its range
++ Line 8 creates an integer value and initializes it to the maximum representable value of `int`
 + Line 10-14 creates a modifier task that initializes the vector to random integer values
-+ Line 16-18 creates a reducer graph to find the minimum element in the vector
++ Line 16-18 creates a reduction graph to find the minimum element in the vector
-+ Line 20-22 creates a task that prints the minimum value found after reducer finishes
++ Line 20-22 creates a task that prints the minimum value found after the reduction finishes
 + Line 24-25 adds two dependency links to implement our control flow
-+ Line 27 dispatches the dependency graph into threads and waits until the execution completes
++ Line 27 dispatches the task dependency graph to threads and waits until the execution completes

+In the reduction graph,
-Each worker thread will apply the give reduce operator to a partition of 1024/4 = 512 items inside the reducer graph, and store the minimum element in the variable `min`.
+each worker thread applies the give reduce operator to a partition of 1024/4 = 512 items.
+The final minimum value is stored in the variable `min`.
-Since the variable `min` also participates in the reduce operation, it is your responsibility to initialize it to a proper value.
+Since the variable `min` participates in the reduction process, it is users' responsibility to initialize it to a proper value.

 # Example 3: Find the Minimum L1-norm